 Parchment paper is the trick!

-Allow the cake to cool completely, rolled up in the parchment paper.
+Allow the cake to cool completely, rolled up in the parchment paper, on top of a wire cooling rack.
 Then simply unroll it, smooth the filling over it, and roll it back up (without the parchment paper this time.)
 You’ll be left with a beautiful, simple, pumpkin roll and hardly any mess to clean up. #winning

 This classic pumpkin roll recipe is made with a delicious pumpkin cake, rolled up with a fluffy cream cheese filling.
 Always a crowd favorite, and easier than ever to make!